 When you sublimate onto dark colored garments, there isn’t any way to see your transfers!
 That’s why we always use light colored, most commonly white garments.

 There are options for you if you’re really set on sublimating onto dark garments.
 Specifically you can use a printer that can print with white ink!
 I’ve never done this, and can’t speak too much to sublimating onto dark garments.
-Here’s a source that you can read more about sublimation onto dark garments!
+Here’s a source that you can watch about sublimation onto dark garments!
+However, this is not true sublimation, as you will see for yourself if you watch the video and read the first few comments.